AugustMiller/kirby-architect/readme.md

 ### Get an entire Blueprint by template

-Returns a parsed Blurpeint.
+Returns a parsed Blueprint.
 The class will look for `yml` and `yaml` extensions.

 ```php
 Architect::blueprint('variety');